10-3-pursuit/project-budget-app-reboot/README.md

    1. A route exists to delete a single resource.
    1. An appropriate "Not Found" response is given when a route is requested that does not match the created routes.

+1. Add a message for when a resource is not found in a particular route.
 1. Validate your form requests to make sure you have the proper information to add to the data (array)
-1. Remember to add a message for when a resource is not found in a particular route.
+1. Add a response message for when an endpoint does not exist.
 1. Add Status Codes to your responses.
 200 for success.
 400 for not found.
 500 for server error.

 ##### Back-end Example